kfirtoledo/mywork/README.md

 To Running this project on windows environment
 ## Installing
 ### Truffle
 The full instructions can be find in this website: http://www.dappuniversity.com/articles/the-ultimate-ethereum-dapp-tutorial but the important commands are:
 ```
 npm install -g truffle
 ```
 ### Ganache & Metamask & Node Package Manager (NPM)
-Install Ganache ,Metamask and NPM as describe in this tutorial http://www.dappuniversity.com/articles/the-ultimate-ethereum-dapp-tutorial
+Install Ganache ,Metamask and NPM as describe in this tutorial: http://www.dappuniversity.com/articles/the-ultimate-ethereum-dapp-tutorial

 ## Oraclize and Etherium bridge
 To support Oraclize you need :
-1.install git
+1. install git
-2.install python
+2. install python
-3.Run from administer power-shell (to avoid this error:https://github.com/freearhey/web-learn/issues/2)
+3. Run from administer power-shell (to avoid this error:https://github.com/freearhey/web-learn/issues/2)
 ```
 npm install --global --production windows-build-tools
 ```